MurtazaRaza/prioritymatrix-obsidian/README.md

 ## Features

 - **Eisenhower Matrix View**: Visualize your tasks in a 2x2 priority matrix (Urgent/Important, Urgent/Not Important, Not Urgent/Important, Not Urgent/Not Important)
-- **Automatic TODO Sourcing**: Automatically scans your vault for tasks tagged with `#TODO` and displays them in the matrix
+- **Automatic TODO Sourcing**: Automatically scans your vault for tasks tagged with `#TODO` and displays them in the matrix, or you can add your own tag to scan
 - **Interactive Task Management**: Drag and drop tasks between quadrants to reprioritize, mark tasks as done, and manage your workflow
 - **Custom Matrix Notes**: Create new priority matrix notes with a single command
 - **Auto-Switch View**: Automatically opens files with "priority matrix" in the name in matrix view